Skip to main content

 no_walletWallet not set upDirect user to helpUrl

-insufficient_allowanceAuto Pay not enabledDirect user to helpUrl
+insufficient_allowanceSpending cap not setDirect user to helpUrl

 payment_failedUSDC payment failedCheck balance